serhatarslan-hub/cs244-ICW_testing/README.md

 3. Reproduce the results with a modern list of URLS* (this will take some time):

     ```
-    sudo python run_icw_test.py --mss 100 --url_list urls/modernURLs.txt
+    sudo python run_icw_test.py --mss 100 --url_list urls/QuantasPopularURLs.txt
     ```
-    *Please note that we are using a modern list of URLs which is a subset of the extensive list (53 Million Addresses) provided by the 2014 scans of https://scans.io project #25499 (IPv4 HTTP Scans).
+    *Please note that we are using the list of most popular 20 thousand URLS provided by  https://www.quantcast.com/top-sites/.

 To estimate the initial congestion window of an IP or URL of your choice `YOUR_IP` and a specific page of your choice `PATH_TO_PAGE`, simply run: